-As part of my fledgling scriptwriting aspirations, I was interested to understand how a hugely successful TV show knows right from the start what people will watch whilst making content unique.
-This led me to start reading drafts and pilot episode scripts of TV shows.
-I soon realised that those making these shows often don’t get everything spot on at the start.
-In particular, this article focuses on rewriting characters in a phenomenally successful long-running TV sitcom, The Big Bang Theory.
+As part of my scriptwriting aspirations, I was interested to understand how a hugely successful TV show knows right from the start what people will watch whilst making content unique.
+This led me to read drafts and pilot episode scripts of TV shows and I soon realised that those making these shows often don’t get everything spot on at the start.
+In particular, this article focuses on rewriting characters in the phenomenally successful, long-running TV sitcom The Big Bang Theory.

-I have seen from a few pilot scripts how some successful TV shows contained ideas in early drafts that did not make it to the screen because characters or situations were not likeable, believable, intriguing, or funny enough.
-So there’s a job change here, a character tweak there, an event reordered – even a simple name change can make a difference.
+I have seen from a few pilot scripts how some successful TV shows contained ideas in early drafts that didn’t make it to the screen because characters or situations were not likeable, believable, intriguing or funny enough.
+So there’s a job change here, a character tweak there, an event reordered — even a simple name change can make a difference.

 With characters and situations redefined, dropped, or introduced, we then watch the show on screen as if the writers had always intended it that way.

-Based on scripts I have read, I think that the most important element of the script is the character.
-So here I set out my analysis of some of the changes that were made to characters in the pilot drafting process of the The Big Bang Theory in order to get it picked up by a network.
+I wondered whether the most important element of the script really is the character.
+So here I set out my analysis of some of the changes that were made to characters in the pilot drafting process of the The Big Bang Theory for it to be picked up by a network.
 And it’s a fitting time to write about this show, with its final ever episode airing on 16 May 2019.

 All images from the show appearing in this article are credited to Warner Bros/CBS.
 Please read the Fair Use notice at the end of this article.